[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 9-13-2006 by Ord. No. 2006-13. Amendments noted where applicable.]

 To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public;

 To minimize prolonged business interruptions;

-To help maintain a stable tax base by providing for the second use and development of areas of special flood hazard so as to minimize future flood blight areas;
+To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood-blight areas;

 To ensure that potential buyers are notified that property is in an area of special flood hazard; and